 When Jessica went missing, her family approached their longtime credit union, Community Financial Credit Union (CFCU), to set up an account for incoming donations.
 Members of the community wanted to donate money to help with the search effort and needed a place to donate.

 The money was still in the account after police arrested the suspect.
 The Ridgeways didn’t want to keep the money.
-They wanted to give back to our community in some way.
+They wanted to give back to their community in some way.

 To set up a long-term fund, the credit union connected the family with the Broomfield Community Foundation.
 To augment the donations that trickled in during the search for Jessica, the credit union donated $10,000 to the new Jessica Ridgeway Legacy Fund from their Member Bonus Pay It Forward program.
 This money will serve as seed money to help start Jessica Ridgeway’s Legacy.